tomusdrw/grunt-sync/readme.md

 ```
 npm install grunt-sync --save
 ```

+## How it works?
+In the first phase the plugin compares modification times of files in `src` and `dest`.
+It only copies files with newer modification time.
+Second phase deletes files that exists in `dest` but have not been found in `src`.

+Details:

+1. [1st phase] Read modification time of all files in `src`.
+1. [1] Overwrite destination if modification time is newer or destination is directory not file.
+1. [2nd phase] Read all files in `dest` and calculate difference between files in destination and source files.
+1. [2] Delete all files (and directories) that have been found in `dest` but are not found `src` excluding ignored files.

 ## Changelog
 * 0.2.3 - Fixed issue with files defined as array when using `updateAndDelete`.